 “We are positive on the medical prospects for the firm’s Cell Pouch platform, with clear visibility on utility of the device in facilitating regenerative medicine initiatives in Type 1 diabetes, hemophilia A, and hyperthyroidism, each of which contributes value to our Sernova model,” writes analyst Doug Loe, Ph.D.
 “Type 1 diabetes currently represents the most lucrative initial target market for the firm.”

 Sernova is currently testing the Cell Pouch device in a seven-patient Phase 1/2 trial at the University of Chicago.
-At last report, five-of-even patients have been enrolled into the trial, with enrolment on pace for completion by the first quarter of 2021.
+At last report, five-of-seven patients have been enrolled into the trial, with enrolment on pace for completion by the first quarter of 2021.

 “While completion of the trial is expected in 2022, we anticipate interim trial updates as the near-term seminal milestone for the firm,” Dr. Loe said.